 - A squirt of honey (optional)

-5. Make some easy dinners I love the crockpot this time of year.
+I love the crockpot this time of year.
 I will be posting a lot of them this month so check back often.
-My kids love Crockpot pork and apples and here’s one of our favorites, Pork Salsa Verde.
+Here are some of our favorite easy to make meals.

 Hope you have a great football season!